Chen Yanpu

 Chen Yanpu (陈彦朴 (陳彥樸, Chén Yànpǔ); born 12 March 2001) is a Chinese footballer currently playing as a midfielder for Beijing Guoan.

 Club career

 Chen Yanpu was promoted to the senior team of Beijing Guoan within the 2020 Chinese Super League season.
-He would make his debut in a Chinese FA Cup game on 28 November 2020 against Chengdu Better City in a 1-0 victory.
+He would make his debut in a Chinese FA Cup game on 28 November 2020 against Chengdu Better City in a 1–0 victory.
 He would be given an opportunity to participate within senior games when he was part of the AFC Champions League squad, which was a mix of reserves and youth players to participate within centralized venues while the clubs senior players were still dealing with self-isolating measures due to COVID-19.
-He would make his continental debut in a AFC Champions League game on 26 June 2021 against United City F.C. in a 1-1 draw.
-He would go on to make his debut in a league game on 14 September 2022 against Hebei F.C. in a 3-1 victory.
+He would make his continental debut in an AFC Champions League game on 26 June 2021 against United City F.C. in a 1–1 draw.
+He would go on to make his debut in a league game on 14 September 2022 against Hebei F.C. in a 3–1 victory.